 The corporate income tax rate in Turkey is 22%.
-However, Investment Incentive Certificates are available to provide reduced corporate tax rates for profits derived from investments made in Turkey to promote economic development.
-In February 2018 (amended in October 2018), we obtained an Investment Incentive Certificates for the Öksüt Project, which makes the project eligible to various benefits, including a further reduction of corporate income tax rate (by way of income tax credits), VAT exemptions, and customs duty exemptions.
+However, Investment EIA Incentive Certificates are available to provide reduced corporate tax rates for profits derived from investments made in Turkey to promote economic development.
+In February 2018 (amended in October 2018), we obtained an Investment Incentive Certificate for the Öksüt Mine, which makes the project eligible for various benefits, including a further reduction of corporate income tax rate (by way of income tax credits), VAT exemptions, and customs duty exemptions.